Integration with the Server Explorer¶

 When version control is active for the current database, each node in the Administration Tool’s Server Explorer is marked with a VCS status icon, unless it is not under version control (see Server Explorer):

 If you are using GIT and there are commits pending to be pushed, you will see a number beside the name of the database.
-In the screenshot Server Explorer, you can see there is one commit pending to be pushed.
+In the screenshot above, you can see there are three commits pending to be pushed.

 Green.
 The element is under version control and there are no local changes.